tlswg/tls13-spec/draft-ietf-tls-tls13.md

 is consistent with the server being able to ask for client authentication after the handshake is complete.
 See {{post-handshake-authentication}}.
+When offering PSK support, the PreSharedKeyExtension will be used instead of (or in addition to) the KeyShare extension as specified above.

 Note: because sequence numbers continue to increment between the initial (early) application data and the application data sent